biozic/quantities/README.md

 // Working with units
 // ------------------

-// Caveat: work with units at compile-time
+// Hint: work with units at compile-time

-alias m = meter;        // meter is a predefined SI unit alias cm = centi!meter; // centi is a predefined SI prefix

 // Define new units
 enum inch = 2.54 * centi!meter;